csobey/ionFR/README.md

 0) extract and open the ionFR/ folder

-1) open the file 'ionFRM.py' and modify the variable 'path' in the first line to <your_path> (the location of the directory on your machine).
+1) *Note: This step should now be redundant.* Open the file 'ionFRM.py' and modify the variable 'path' in the first line to <your_path> (the location of the directory on your machine).
 Example: /home/carlos/Documents/

-This step should now be redundant.

 2) compile and create an executable of the software that has version 12 of the IGRF.
 Go to <your_path>/ionFR/IGRF/geomag70_linux/ and type the following: